 - Attend employer information sessions (some of these are mandatory) or tabling opportunities

-- Check-in with Career Center receptionist 10 minutes before your interview time
+- Check-in with University Career Center receptionist 10 minutes before your interview time

 - Dress appropriately for your interview (each employer and industry has their own expectations for appropriate interview attire)